fruitsamples/SpeakHere/ReadMe.txt

 The SpeakHereAppDelegate class defines the application delegate object, responsible for instantiating the application's view.

-CALevelMeter.h
-CALevelMeter.mm
+SpeakHereController.h
+SpeakHereController.m

+The SpeakHereController class manages the application state and handles notifications from the audio system

+SpeakHereViewController.h
+SpeakHereViewController.m

+The SpeakHereViewController class acts as the applcation's view controller

+AQLevelMeter.h
+AQLevelMeter.mm

-The CALevelMeter class defines the level meter view for the applcation, displaying the metering data from an AVAudioPlayer object
+The AQLevelMeter class defines the level meter view for the applcation, displaying the metering data from an AudioQueue object

 LevelMeter.h
 LevelMeter.m